 This method of addressing problems and promoting healing makes up the bulk of CBT sessions and offers dozens of techniques and exercises that can be applied to nearly any client scenario.
 Applied correctly, it will help the client learn to stop automatically trusting his or her thoughts as representative of reality and begin testing his or her thoughts for accuracy (Mills, Reiss, & Dombeck, 2008).

 To learn more about how CBT uses cognitive restructuring techniques, watch this video of CBT founding father Aaron Beck discussing this method.

 There are so many ways our thinking can play tricks on us that it’s almost surprising that we think in a more functional way most of the time!
 These tricks are known as “cognitive distortions” in psychology.

-Cognitive distortions are faulty or biased ways of thinking about ourselves and/or our environment.
+Cognitive distortions are faulty or biased ways of thinking about ourselves and/or our environment (Beck, 1976).
 They are beliefs and thought patterns that are irrational, false, or inaccurate, and they have the potential to cause serious damage to our sense of self, our confidence, and our ability to succeed.

-One of the most common cognitive distortions is magnification or minimization, a damaging distortion that affects how we evaluate the things that happen to us.
-You can read more here about magnification, overgeneralization, and other common cognitive distortions.
+One of the most common cognitive distortions is magnification or minimization, a damaging distortion that affects how we evaluate the things that happen to us (Yurica & DiTomasso, 2005).
+You can read more in our cognitive distortions article about magnification, overgeneralization, and other common cognitive distortions.